 On January 1, 1986, Aruba seceded from the Netherlands Antilles and officially became a country of the Kingdom of the Netherlands with full independence set for 1996.
 Aruba's scheduled (complete) independence was rescinded by vote in 1995, although the process can begin again after an island-wide referendum.

 In Aruba, oil refining (even gold mining) remained the major industries into the early 1990s, but then tourism developed quickly and the economy of Aruba changed.
 In fact, Aruba remains one of the most popular vacation destinations in the entire Caribbean.
+Aruba has a population of 107,635 and the people are refered to as Aruban/Dutch.

 This sunshiny place of balmy ( some say perfect) weather, sandy beaches, duty-free shopping, and one of the most fascinating ecosystems on the planet, is surrounded by the warm, aquamarine waters of the Caribbean Sea.